hpjaj/bloccit2/README.md

+## Bloccit:

-## Bloccit:  a Reddit clone to teach the fundamentals of web development and Rails 4
+Bloccit is a Reddit clone to teach the fundamentals of web development and Rails 4.

-Made with my mentor at [Bloc](http://bloc.io)
+Made with my mentor at [Bloc.io](http://bloc.io)

 You can visit Bloccit live at: http://harrylevine-bloccit2.herokuapp.com/